-Australian Shepherds have a strong prey drive but are a brilliant breed.
+Australian Shepherds have a strong prey drive.
 An Aussie unfamiliar with chickens and without training is likely to prey on chickens.
-At the very least, the dog will attempt to herd them, to the chickens’ displeasure.
+At the very least, the dog will attempt to herd them.
 However, with proper training, they can learn to leave chickens alone.

-While we wouldn’t trust a young Aussie to interact with chickens unsupervised, it doesn’t mean they are beyond help.
+While we wouldn’t trust a young Aussie to interact with chickens unsupervised, they can be taught.
 With proper introduction, training, and mental stimulation, your dog and chickens should be able to live together just fine.
 To learn more about the relationship between poultry and pup, read on.

 Do Australian Shepherds Get Along with Chickens?